 Let’s be honest, the extent to which third-party cookies have enabled multi-touch attribution has reached breaking point.
 These days, it seems as if you only have to think about purchasing an item or downloading an ebook, and you are bombarded on all fronts by ads for that product or company every time you go online.
 And the impact on the customer experience is notable - it devalues brands and reduces trust, and this is something businesses will now be forced to think about more.
 If users won’t click on the ad because they don’t trust the brand, the purpose of advertising is lost.

 Marketing today has become overly focused on cookies and tracking, and being able to track every single point of a customer journey - often to the detriment of anything else.
 There’s this narrative that has built up where 'everything has to be attributable' and marketers are therefore focused on tracking every available digital touchpoint.
-But, while it’s important to understand how your customers purchase your product or engage with your brand, it shouldn't be at the detriment of how your brand is perceived.
+But, while it’s important to understand how your customers purchase your product or engage with your brand, it shouldn't be to the detriment of how your brand is perceived.

 Adapting to the new reality